acgrau/watsonx_samples/ADK installation and configuration.md

 The information provided is taken from the following reference documentation and assumes you are running on a mac: https://developer.watson-orchestrate.ibm.com/getting_started/installing

 ### Step1 - Set up your environment (ref: https://developer.watson-orchestrate.ibm.com/getting_started/installing#before-you-begin) <br>
 Make sure you have python 3.11 installed.
-If not install using:
+If not, install using:
 ```
 brew install python@3.11
 ```